HirooHG/HirooHG/README.md

 ### Hello there :wave:
- - 🎓 Dreaming to be software or Web Fullstack/Mobile developer
+ - 🎓 Dreaming to be software or Fullstack Web/Mobile developer
  - ☁️ Devops enjoyer
  - 🖥️ Software engineer student at CPE Lyon